Krastanov/bioreactor/README.md

   are not guaranteed to work.
 Special symbols might explode.
 More testing necessary.

 - Temperature control is done with a PID loop in a separate (third) thread.
-It relies on `nanpy` for properly locking the serial connection resource to the Arduino controller.
+  Some protection and resets through `usbdevicesfs` is enabled (requires the compilation of `usbreset.c`) in the case of a hangup.
+Additional watchdogs are possible in the Arduino, but are not currently enabled.

 - Proper database normalization would be to have a single table with data measurements with a column dedicated to measurement type, but the more naive